Reed-Solomon Codes with Optimal Repair Bandwidth: A Basis-Transformation Approach: Preliminaries

-\begin{remark} From the compressed proof of Theorem~\ref{thm1}, the key to optimal repair is to find a $\E$-subspace $S_i$ satisfying~\eqref{eq:S}.
-Lemma~\ref{lem1} provides such subspaces under the congruence condition $ p_i \equiv 1 \pmod s$, which yields an RS-MSR code with subpacketization $\ell=s(\prod_{i=1}^n p_i).$ In the next section, we show that this congruence condition can be removed, which further reduces the subpacketization. \end{remark}
+\begin{remark} The argument above shows that the entire repair problem reduces to constructing, for each failed node~$i$, an $F_i$-subspace $S_i\subseteq\K$ satisfying~Eq.~\eqref{eq:S}.
+In~\cite{TYB17}, Lemma~\ref{lem1} provides such subspaces only under the congruence condition $p_i\equiv 1\pmod{s}$.
+In Section~\ref{sec:main}, we remove this restriction by constructing the required subspaces via an explicit basis transformation technique. \end{remark}